Midwifery Care in Central/South Arkansas

 What can you expect from midwifery care?

 Families who choose to give birth at home with a midwife will follow the same schedule for prenatal appointments as with an obstetrician--once a month for the first 7 months, once every 2 weeks beginning at 28 weeks, and once a week beginning at 36 weeks.
-Prenatal appointments typically last an hour.
+Prenatal appointments typically last around 45 minutes.
 I spend that time with you doing all the things that would be done in the obstetrician's office--monitoring blood pressure, urine, fetal heart tones, weight, and performing other tests such as glucose tolerance, hemoglobin, group beta strep, and answering all your questions.
 I do my best to stay up-to-date on the current research to give you the most accurate information possible about pregnancy, birth, postpartum care, and breastfeeding.

 But we will also spend a lot of time visiting and getting to know each other!
 We'll talk about what you are eating, exercise, sleep, emotions, your family...anything of importance to you and your growing baby.
 My goal is for you to be very familiar and comfortable with me by the time I attend your birth.
 I am happy to include your whole family in your visit.